zxygentoo/MicroGrad.jl/README.md

 ## Notes

 - MicroGrad itself has no third party dependencies.
-- source code organization is the same as the original repo:
+- Code organization is the same as the original repo:
     - `src/engine.jl`: the engine
     - `src/nn.jl`: Neuron, Layer and MLP
     - `test/engine_tests.jl`: a port of the original `test/test_engine.py` using [Zygote](https://github.com/FluxML/Zygote.jl) instead of PyTorch as reference.